Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Regularization

-The inner series looks familiar indeed.
-Except for the factor of 2 inside the gamma function, it is basically a Type I terminant, which we studied earlier.
-In Ref.\ \cite{kow09} such terminants are referred to as generalised terminants because of the factor of 2.
-Specifically, a Type I generalised terminant is defined as
+The inner series looks very familiar indeed.
+Except for the factor of 2 next to $k$ inside the gamma function, it is basically a Type I terminant, which we have studied earlier.
+Because of this factor such terminants are called generalized terminants in Ref.\ \cite{kow09}.
+Specifically, a generalized Type I terminant is defined as